andreasbm/router-slot/README.md

 - Web component friendly
 - Small and lightweight
 - Easy to use API
-- Uses the History api.
+- Uses the History api

-## 🎁  Step 1 -  Install the dependency
+## Step 1 -  Install the dependency

 ```node
 npm i @appnest/web-router
 ```

-## 🤝  Step 2 - Import it
+## Step 2 - Import it

 Import the dependency in your application.